kubevirt/kubevirt.github.io/_posts/2019-12-17-KubeVirt_UI_options.md

 As we reviewed previously the [OpenShift web console](https://github.com/openshift/console) is just another piece inside OKD.
 It is an independent part and, as it is stated in their official GitHub repository, it can run on top of native Kubernetes.
 OpenShift Console a.k.a bridge is defined as:

-> a friendly kubectl in the form of a single page webapp.
+> a friendly kubectl in the form of a single page web application.
 It also integrates with other services like monitoring, chargeback, and OLM.
 Some things that go on behind the scenes include:

 - Proxying the Kubernetes API under /api/kubernetes
 - Providing additional non-Kubernetes APIs for interacting with the cluster